jspyeatt/training-react2/README.md

 1. CRUD expenses

 ### Video 75 - Server vs Client Routing

+Server-side is the more traditional way of doing this where requests go across the network and retrieve new html.

+Client-side is the more modern way were client side javascript dynamically changes what is displayed on the screen.
+You still have to load all the javascript the first time from the server, but after than, it's all on the client.
+We do that with the html5 history API.
+We can watch for URL changes and activate some javascript to render a new component.

 ### Video 76 - Setting up Budget App
 ### Video 77 - React-Router 101
 ### Video 78 - Setting up 404